About Linda Lidov

 My work in the communication field has spanned the nonprofit, philanthropy, corporate and government sectors – exposing me to a variety of challenges and opportunities in the communication world, and to diverse subject matter and people.
 With an initial focus on high-tech, my work has evolved to concentrate on environmental conservation, economic and social justice, and community development.

+Private industry.
 My career began in 1992 with a marketing job at a start-up document management software firm.
 After firmly planting myself in the technology realm, I joined a commercial spin-off of an aerospace industry giant whose plan was to launch the world’s first high-resolution commercial imaging satellite.
-I became fascinated with how people's work is influenced by the use of satellite technology for applications such as environmental and agricultural monitoring, disaster recovery and response, and government planning and mapping.
-The experience became the cornerstone of my 11-year tenure in that industry.
+The experience was the cornerstone of my 11-year tenure in that industry, during which I became fascinated with how satellite technology influences people's work in environmental and agricultural monitoring, disaster recovery and response, and government planning and mapping.

 From the board room to broken-down buildings.
 My varied public relations experiences have built me into both a strategic thinker and a person who “gets things done.”
 I’m comfortable in the board room guiding executives through a messaging session, hunkering down to write a strategic plan, and managing the many moving parts of a communication project.
 On the tactical side, I’ll happily get my hands dirty, figuratively and literally.
 From writing press releases and researching media contacts, to interviewing workers in dusty attics and capturing video in dilapidated buildings, I'll do what it takes to get the job done.